 The Cassowary Coast Region is a local government area in far north Queensland, south of Cairns and centred on the towns of Innisfail, Cardwell and Tully.
-Mission Beach lies on the coast between Innisfail and Tully.
+Mission Beach lies between Innisfail and Tully.
 Mission Beach became part of the Johnstone Shire in 1937.

-The first white settlers, the Cutten brothers in 1882.
-They settled at Bingil Bay where they farmed mangoes, bananas, pineapples, coffee, citrus fruit and coconuts.
-Produce was shipped south on cargo boats.
-After the Cutten brothers, the Unsworths settled at Narragon Beach, the Garners settled at Garners Beach and the Porter brothers settled at what the locals refer to as Porter's Creek (also called Wongaling Creek) at the south end of North Mission Beach.
+The first white settlers were the Cutten brothers in 1882.
+They settled at Bingil Bay and farmed mangoes, bananas, pineapples, coffee, citrus fruit and coconuts.
+Cargo boats carried their produce south.
+They were followed by the Unsworths at Narragon Beach; the Garners at Garner’s Beach; and the Porter brothers at Porter's Creek (or “Wongaling Creek”) at the south end of North Mission Beach.